ffardo/go-event-vision/README.md

 Event-based cameras are imaging sensors that register local brightness changes in the form of asynchronous events.
 Each event is represented by its (x,y) coordinates, a timestamp, and a polarity indicating an upward or downward change.
 However, an event does not contain information about light intensity or magnitude.

 In such sensors, every pixel is independent of the other pixels, and data is output as a stream of asynchronous events.
+The following table has an example of such event data.

 | timestamp |  x | y | polarity |